ibm-cloud-security/app-identity-and-access-adapter/README.md

 If needed, a refresh token can be used to automatically acquire new access and identity tokens without your user's needing to re-authenticate.
 If the configured identity provider returns a refresh token, it is persisted in the session and used to retreive new tokens when the identity token expires.

-Due to a bug within Istio, the adapter currently stores user session information internally and does no persist the information across replicas or over failover configurations.
+Due to a bug within Istio, the adapter currently stores user session information internally and does *not* persist the information across replicas or over failover configurations.
 When using the adapter, users should limit their workloads to a single replica until the bug is addressed in the next release.